Crohn's disease where the stomach hurts. Crohn's disease - symptoms, diagnosis and treatment at home. Get treatment in Korea, Israel, Germany, USA

 Acute form

-This is the very form of pathology, the manifestations of which are very similar to those of acute appendicitis, which is why the diagnosis is often made on the operating table.
-There are such signs of acute Crohn's disease:
+This is the same form of pathology, the manifestations of which are very similar to the symptoms of acute appendicitis, which is why the diagnosis is often made on the operating table.
+There are the following signs of acute Crohn's disease:

-1. pain on the right side of the pubis, which is progressive;
+1. pain with right side from the pubis, which is progressive;

-2. diarrhea, while blood is often mixed with feces;
+2. diarrhea, with blood often mixed into the stool;

 3. nausea and vomiting;